Official websites use .mil

 Secure .mil websites use HTTPS

-Welcome to the Department of the Navy (DoN) environmental planning and compliance website that houses National Environmental Policy Act (NEPA) projects.
+Welcome to one of the Department of the Navy (DoN) Environmental Planning and Compliance websites where you can find information on current and completed National Environmental Policy Act (NEPA) projects.

 Background

-The NEPA process ensures environmental planning, conservation, and compliance efforts by all Navy stakeholders are consistent with national policies and national security requirements in order to support operational readiness today and tomorrow.
+DoN is committed to working with regulators and other stakeholders to ensure that its environmental planning, conservation, and compliance efforts are consistent with national policies and national security requirements in order to support operational readiness.